 ollowing his playing career, Durisic coached in Slovenia where he won one national title.
 His 1995-96 squad included future NBA players Rasho Nesterovic and Vladimir Stepania.

 Durisic and his wife, Tatjana, have two daughters: Jelena and Aleksandra.

-Kaayla Chones completed her first season with the Timberwolves staff as Manager of Team Operations.
+Kaayla Chones enters her fourth season with the Timberwolves and second as Director of Player Programs.
 In her role she handles the day-to-day activities of the basketball department, including serving as a liaison between the business department and basketball operations, carrying out NBA initiatives, and coordinating all individual business travel needs.
 She also assists the players with personal, professional and social development and help new players and their families with relocation and integration into the community.

 Chones, the daughter of former NBA player Jim Chones, spent three seasons (2004-06) in the WNBA, playing for the Washington Mystics and Seattle Storm.
 In 28 career games she averaged 1.5 points and 0.8 rebounds.
-Chones spent the last eight years playing professionally overseas in six different countries, including the 2012-13 season in Israel where she won a league championship with Elitzur Ramla.
+Chones, who retired in 2013, spent eight years playing professionally overseas in six different countries, including the 2012-13 season in Israel where she won a league championship with Elitzur Ramla.